QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ### Storage

-The Kubernetes cluster supports to attach QingCloud volumes to pod as PersistentVolume.
+The Kubernetes cluster supports to attach QingCloud IaaS volumes to pod as PersistentVolume.
 These volumes will also be migrated to the nodes along with their pods which may be migrated for some reason.

 Set _qingCloudStore_ specification when defining PersistentVolume, which has two attributes: